rhydvik/react-native-aws-amplify/Readme.md

 I do think that getting a session every time the user loads the app takes a performance toll.
-We can use [redux-persist](https://github.com/rt2zz/redux-persist) and once the user is authenticated we manage a variable in store which tells us that the user is logged in we don't have to worry about the session token refresh and any stuff like that amplify takes care of that.
+We can use [redux-persist](https://github.com/rt2zz/redux-persist) and once the user is authenticated we manage a variable in store which tells us that the user is logged in, we don't have to worry about the session token refresh and any stuff like that amplify takes care of that.

 ## Managing dynamic env variables
 It is configured with [React native Config](https://github.com/luggit/react-native-config) to manage dynamic env variables.
 All you need to do is create a .env file in